-We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
-This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-This report is a snapshot of last year's water quality.
+We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report), as required by the Safe Drinking Water Act (SDWA).
+This report is designed to provide details about the source of your water, its composition, and how it compares to standards set by regulatory agencies.
+It is also a snapshot of last year's water quality.
 We are committed to providing you with information because informed customers are our best allies.